top of page

 What is a Chronic Disease Plan and how is it used?

 The Chronic Disease Management (CDM) Plan was introduced by the Australian Government to provide additional financial support through Medicare for people with chronic or terminal medical conditions.
 A chronic medical condition is one that has been (or is likely to be) present for six months or longer.
-Examples include asthma, cancer, cardiovascular disease, diabetes, musculoskeletal conditions and stroke.
+Examples include asthma, cancer, cardiovascular disease, diabetes, epilepsy, musculoskeletal conditions and stroke.

-If your chronic or terminal medical condition requires the care from a multidisciplinary, team-based approach from your GP and at least 2 other health care providers.
+You may be eligible if your chronic or terminal medical condition requires the care from a multidisciplinary, team-based approach from your GP and at least 2 other health care providers.
 There is no list of eligible conditions; however, the Chronic Disease Management (CDM) Plan items are designed for patients who require a structured approach, including those requiring ongoing care from a multidisciplinary team.

-Whether someone is eligible for Chronic Disease Management (CDM) services is a clinical judgement for your GP, taking into account your medical condition and care needs, as well as the general guidance set out in the Medicare Benefits Scheme (MBS).
-Patients who have a chronic medical condition and complex care needs and are being managed by their GP under a GP Management Plan (item 721) and Team Care Arrangements (item 723) are eligible for Medicare rebates for certain allied health services such as psychology on referral from their GP.
+Whether someone is eligible for Chronic Disease Management (CDM) services is a clinical judgement for your GP, taking into account your medical condition and care needs, as well as the general guidance set out in the Medicare Benefits Scheme (MBS). â€‹A referral is valid for the stated number of services.

 Do you provide counselling for children and teens?